-- Pain relievers, such as aspirin, ibuprofen (Advil, Motrin, others)
+- Pain relievers, such as aspirin and ibuprofen (Advil, Motrin IB, others)

-- Fecal occult blood test: The test sample.
-American Association for Clinical Chemistry. http://www.labtestsonline.org/understanding/analytes/fecal_occult_blood/test.html.
-Accessed April 12, 2011.
+- Fecal occult blood test and fecal immunochemical test: The test.
+American Association for Clinical Chemistry. http://labtestsonline.org/understanding/analytes/fecal-occult-blood/tab/test.
+Accessed March 6, 2014.

 - Levin B, et al. Screening and surveillance for the early detection of colorectal cancer and adenomatous polyps, 2008: A joint guideline from the American Cancer Society, the US Multi-Society Task Force on Colorectal Cancer, and the American College of Radiology.
 Gastroenterology.
 2008;134:1570.